ziadat69/Ansible/README.md

  4) Roles: Create structured tasks for specific purposes such as managing files, users, and server configurations; define handlers within roles to perform additional actions when notified.

 5) Vars: Define and use variables within playbooks for dynamic task management, create roles that include variables for flexibility and reusability, and pass variables to playbooks at runtime for dynamic configuration.

+6) Loops: Use loops in playbooks to perform repetitive tasks, such as copying or moving multiple files.
+Define a list of items with source and destination paths and iterate over them to apply actions across multiple files.
+Customize loop behavior with loop_control for better control over variable names and iterations